oyiakoumis/twitter-clone/README.md

 # Twitter Clone (MERN)

-This is a Twitter clone built with ReactJS, Redux, NodeJS, Express, and MongoDB (MERN).
+This is a Twitter clone built with ReactJS, Redux, Hooks, NodeJS, Express, and MongoDB (MERN).
-I made this as a personal project to apply what I recently learned on the MERN stack.
+I made this as a side-project to apply what I recently learned on the MERN stack.

 ## Table of Contents